semgrep/pfff/lang_css/parsing/readme.txt

 5. License
 ==========

-CCSS is distributed under the terms of the GNU GPL version 2.
+The CCSS library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 2.1 as published by the Free Software Foundation, with the special exception on linking described in file LICENSE.
-See LICENSE file for full license text.

 References